abh453inuh/-Partial-Discharge---Localisation-PD-Loc-Dataset-/README.md

 •Highly sensitive to measurement noise.
 •Requires high-resolution data acquisition
 This dataset is available for free download on our cloud storage.
-The download link is:[Download link]: https://www.baidu.com
+The download link is:[Download link]: [https://www.baidu.com](https://pan.baidu.com/s/1M2XrMZsrTP705xUjJC58Zw?pwd=1234)
+The password is: 1234